 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 If you’ve been following my family for very long, you know that we like to raise our own meat.
 You also probably know that we tend to butcher our own meat as well.
 We’ve butchered pigs, turkeys, and chickens.
-I’ve learned a few tips while butchering at home.
+I’ve learned a few great tips while butchering at home.

 The only animal that we raise and haven’t butchered for ourselves is beef.
 We do want to butcher our own but we just aren’t set up for that yet.
 We would need a walk in cooler to hang them in.
 Some day, some day…….
 Until then, we will continue to process all of the other livestock and send the steers off to the butcher.